 Spam may refer to any of the following:

 In some cases replying to that e-mail indicates that your e-mail address is valid and your e-mail address may be sent to other spam lists, although this is prohibited in many countries.
-When receiving any e-mail that is clearly spam it is usually best to delete the e-mail.
+When receiving any e-mail that is spam, it is usually best to delete the e-mail.
 If you think the company is trustworthy or getting spam from a company you shared your e-mail with it is usually safe to click the Unsubscribe or Remove links.

 2. When talking in chat, forum, or a newsgroup, spam, also known as flooding, is the process of posting multiple lines of the same text two or more times.
 In a newsgroup, if a message is posted two or more times, this is also considered spam or a flood of messages.

-3. Spam is also a term used in any form of online communication to describe someone who is advertising a product or service.
+3. Spam is also a general term used in any form of online communication to describe someone who is advertising a product or service.

-Blacklist, Chain mail, Chat terms, Computer crime, E-mail, E-mail terms, E-mail bomb, Flood, Graymail, Internet terms, Joe Job, Mail relay, MAPS, Opt, Phishing, RBL, RSS, Scam, Security terms, Spammer, Spim, Spit, Splogs
+Blacklist, Chain mail, Chat terms, Computer crime, E-mail, E-mail terms, E-mail bomb, Flame, Flood, Graymail, Internet terms, Joe Job, Mail relay, MAPS, Opt, Phishing, RBL, RSS, Scam, Security terms, Spammer, Spim, Spit, Splogs